From Kiski Area to Broncos defensive coordinator, Woods takes career in stride

 Woods said his biggest task in his first season as defensive coordinator is improving the Broncos' run defense, which ranked 28th last season.

 “The position coach always has their position they look over and manage, that they're responsible for,” he said.
 “For me now, it's just a responsibility of me getting the whole defense to play at a high level.
-It really comes down to making sure we're on the same page from a player's standpoint, just making sure those guys are doing their job, executing and playing hard.
+It really comes down to making sure we're on the same page from a players' standpoint, just making sure those guys are doing their job, executing and playing hard.
 And then for me personally, making sure from a game-plan standpoint that I'm doing my best to put those guys in the right position.”

 Woods returned to Western Pennsylvania last summer, bringing a replica of the Lombardi Trophy to Kiski Area High School.
 He calls winning the Super Bowl a “surreal experience,” one he hopes to have again.